beste/firebase-php/UPGRADE-8.0.md

 The union types were originally added for convenience, but introduced overhead when processing arguments, requiring runtime type conversion and validation that could be replaced with static analysis.

+### Sensitive Parameter Protection

+The SDK now leverages PHP 8.2+ `#[SensitiveParameter]` attributes to enhance security by preventing sensitive data from appearing in stack traces and error logs.
+This affects methods that handle:

+- Passwords and authentication credentials
+- JWT tokens (ID tokens, refresh tokens, custom tokens)
+- API keys and service account data
+- One-time codes and session cookies

 **See the complete list of breaking changes below** to identify any adjustments needed.
 Most changes should (hopefully) be trivial (e.g., passing `$user->uid` instead of `$user`).
 Run your test suite to catch any breaking changes.